sdv-dev/TGAN/README.md

 ### 1. Load the data

 The first step is to load the data wich we will use to fit TGAN.
 In order to do so, we will first import the function `tgan.data.load_data` and call it with the name the dataset that we want to load.

-In this case, we will load the `census` dataset, which we will use during the subsequent steps.
+In this case, we will load the `census` dataset, which we will use during the subsequent steps, and obtain two objects:

+1. `data` will contain a `pandas.DataFrame` with the table of data from the `census` dataset ready to be used to fit the model.

+2. `continous_columns` will contain a `list` with the indices of continuous columns.

 ```
-In [1]: from tgan.data import load_data
+In [1]: from tgan.data import load_demo_data

-In [2]: data = load_data('census')
+In [2]: data, continuous_columns = load_demo_data('census')

-In [3]: data.head(3)
+In [3]: data.head(3).T[:10]
 Out[3]:

-   age   Federal government   Local government   Never worked   Not in universe   Private  ...
+                              0                                     1                             2
+0                            73                                    58                            18
+1               Not in universe        Self-employed-not incorporated               Not in universe
-0   73                    0                  0              0                 1         0  ...
+2                             0                                     4                             0
-1   58                    1                  0              0                 0         0  ...
+3                             0                                    34                             0
+4          High school graduate            Some college but no degree                    10th grade
-2   18                    0                  0              0                 1         0  ...
+5                             0                                     0                             0
+6               Not in universe                       Not in universe                   High school
+7                       Widowed                              Divorced                 Never married
+8   Not in universe or children                          Construction   Not in universe or children
+9               Not in universe   Precision production craft & repair               Not in universe

+In [4]: continuous_columns
+Out[4]: [0, 5, 16, 17, 18, 29, 38]

 ```

-`data` will contain a `pandas.DataFrame` with the table of data from the `census` dataset ready to be used to fit the model.

 ### 2. Create a TGAN instance